futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 Some machines do not use the default port 22 to answer on SSH connection requests.
-If the machine uses another port, say, port 2201, then we canspecify that via option `-p port`, when we connect to it, e.g.
+If the machine uses another port, say, port 2201, then we can specify that via option `-p port`, when we connect to it, e.g.

 ```sh